hydraulic-software/conveyor/guidebook/docs/faq/index.md

 Not at all!
 It also has great support for:

 1. Servers that run outside of containers.
-See the [TeamCity sample](../samples/teamcity.md) for an example that demonstrates systemd integration, Apache 2/nginx reverse proxy integration and adding a dependency on Postgres.
+See the [package a server](../tasks/teamcity.md) task page for an example that demonstrates systemd integration, Apache 2/nginx reverse proxy integration and adding a dependency on Postgres.
 2. Command line apps.
 Conveyor is packaged with itself, in fact.